odan/odan.github.io/_posts/2017-10-20-ubuntu-webserver-setup.md

 ## Enable apache mod_rewrite

-To enable the rewrite modul, run:
+To enable the rewrite module, run:

 ```bash
 sudo a2enmod rewrite